Updated May 10, 2023

-For both the above examples, we need to compile the codes and execute them.
+For both of the above examples, we need to compile the codes and execute them.

 Advantages of Oracle over MySQL:

-We may Oracle over MySQL in the following cases:
+We may choose Oracle over MySQL in the following cases:

 - When we require flexibility in terms of transaction control.

-- When we plan to host a large database.
+- When we plan to host an extensive database.

-- When we require a high degree of scalability.
+- When we need a high degree of scalability.